zturtleman/lilium-salvation/README.md

 Lilium Salvation code commits: [compare/upstream...master](https://github.com/zturtleman/lilium-salvation/compare/upstream...master)

 The engine support was reimplemented without the original source code and may not be network/demo compatible (though neither seem to work anyway).
-The source code for the Dark Salvation game, cgame, and ui code is not included as has not been released; instead the QVMs in the data files are used.
+The source code for the Dark Salvation game, cgame, and ui code is not included as it has not been released; instead the QVMs in the data files are used.

 ## Compiling